www.musicalschwartz.com > MORE MUSICALS

 Personals

 [1998 Original London Cast], Jay Records (UK), 1999.
-Songs (music) by Stephen Schwartz on this collective work include: "Nothing to Do With Love," "Moving in with Linda," and "Some Thing's Don't End."
+Songs (music) by Stephen Schwartz on this collective work include: "Nothing to Do with Love," "Moving in with Linda," and "Some Thing's Don't End."
 Personals: The Comedy Musical Revue... [new browser window]

 Note from Carol de Giere: I highly recommend the Personals CD (Jay Productions Ltd, 1999: Original London Cast).
 I don't remember ever sitting to listen to a recording, and laughing out loud at some of the lyrics and spoken lines as I did with this CD.
 It's totally delightful.
 Also I recently received an email from a US production saying, "PERSONALS ran 19 performances from 2/00 to 4/00, and was sold out every performance."
 The music is bouncy and a perfect fit for the whimsical, truth-telling lyrics describing personals column ads and other relationship adventures.
 I especially appreciate how Stephen Schwartz's music for "Moving in with Linda" carried me through more than 6 minutes of story lyrics without ever dropping my interest.
 I can't wait to see the show sometime.
 A bright and successful collaborative effort on the part of Stephen and 5 other musicians plus several book and lyrics writers.